Akitsuyoshi/intro_dl_week4/README.md

-# CNN Cancer Detection
+# Transfer Learning for NLP

 This is the 4th week assignment in CU Boulder intro deep learning class.

 We utilize transfer learning, `universal sentence encoder`  as feature extraction, to classify whether twitter text is about disaster or not.

 We assume this notebook runs on kaggle notebook.
 The original kaggle competision is [here](https://www.kaggle.com/competitions/nlp-getting-started).
-You can get the same dataset as we use from competision page.
+You can get the same dataset as we use from competition page.

 ### Files and Folders
 * [nlp.ipynb](./nlp.ipynb): Jupyter Notebook containing the data analysis and model building code